idlewan/jade-nim/README.md

 ```
 See the example [Makefile](https://github.com/idlewan/jade-nim/blob/master/example/Makefile) for how to compile.

+The Jade template is converted in a purely Nimrod procedure ([see example here](https://github.com/idlewan/jade-nim/blob/master/example/list.nim)).

 # Supported features
 Most of Jade features work out-of-the-box, except the following ones:

 - `&attributes`
 - mixins with dynamic names

-Please report any problems or bug on the issue tracker.
+Please report any problems or bugs on the issue tracker.